nereydar/helloworld/README.md

 # helloworld
-this is my first code project
+this is my first code project, and it includes a list of git commands